|Surveyor Crater and Surveyor III||Return to Orbit|

 135:22:48 Conrad: Tell me when (to start the repressurization).

 135:22:52 Conrad: Wait a minute.
 (Pause as he turns to change the lighting)

 135:22:57 Bean: Okay.
 "Cabin Repress Valve Auto."
 (Pause)

 135:23:04 Conrad: It's Auto.

-[Al's O2 and pressure warning flags may have come on, a possibility mentioned in the checklist.]135:23:24 Conrad: Say again?
+[Al's O2 and pressure warning flags may have come on, a possibility mentioned in the checklist.
+Like all the Caution-and-Warning lights on Panel 1, the Cabin light is red to indicate a warning.
+All the C&W lights on Panel 2 are yellow to indicate cautions.]135:23:24 Conrad: Say again?

 135:23:26 Bean: PLSS O2 Off when you get 3.6 (psi).
 (Pause)